ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 ## Accomodating platform differences

 While Appium provides a cross-platform API there are times when platform-specific page objects are required.
+We implement this by having a "base" PO for each screen, extended by platform specific POs.

-There are a few reasons for this.
+Here are a few reasons for this.

 ### The implementation of a user behaviour is different per platform

-This happens when trying to conform to platform specific interaction guidelines and a user behaviour has to be implemented differently.
-For example, removing an element from a list could be implemented as a swipe in one platform vs a long press in another.
+This happens when trying to conform to platform specific interaction guidelines so an user behaviour has to be implemented differently.
+For example, removing an element from a list could be implemented as a swipe in one platform vs. a long press in another.

 ### Different view hierarchy per-platfom